Marcia Pointon

-Marcia Pointon is a historian of British art.
+Marcia Rachel Pointon is a historian of British art.
 She trained at the University of Manchester, receiving her PhD there in 1974.
 From 1975, she was at the University of Sussex, becoming Professor of the History of Art in 1989.
 In 1992, she moved to the University of Manchester to take the Pilkington Professorship in the History of Art, a position she held until 2002.
 She now works as a free-lance consultant and researcher.
 She is also an emeritus professor at Norwich University of the Arts.

 Writing

 Pointon is a prolific author, widely recognised as one of the leading scholars of British art.
 She has written over fifteen books and numerous scholarly articles and reviews.
 Her innovative approach to the subject emerged with her book Naked Authority: The Body in Western Painting and developed further with Hanging the Head: Portraiture and Social Formation in Eighteenth-Century England.
 Continuing her exploration of the semiotics of the body, Pointon published Brilliant Effects: A Cultural History of Gem Stones and Jewellery, a study of personal adornment in western culture.
 Brilliant Effects was awarded the Historians of British Art book prize in 2011 single author category post 1800 for books published 2010/2011.
 Her most recent book is Portrayal and the Search for Identity, Reaktion Books 2013, ISBN 9781780230412, reviewed in Apollo Magazine July/August 2013, p.
 97' Pointon has led the field in applying theoretical discourse to the business of thinking about art, notably in the context of long eighteenth-century British culture.'

 Pointon's most read work is probably History of Art: A Students' Handbook (1980) which has become an established introductory text for students beginning in art history.
 The book was reissued in 1986, 1993 and 1997.
 A fifth and substantially rewritten edition was published by Routledge in 2014.